Takata Facing Daily Fines for Violating NHTSA Orders

 So far, automakers have recalled approximately 25 million vehicles worldwide in an attempt to fix the airbags.
 A defect in the inflator mechanism causes the airbag to inflate too rapidly, causing the metal housing which surrounds the airbags to explode.
 This can cause pieces of metal to spray out from the airbags at high speeds.
 At least six deaths have been linked to the Takata airbags, along with dozens of injuries.

 The attorneys at Goldberg Finnegan are closely monitoring the recall situation, and are ready to provide assistance to any person injured by a faulty Takata airbag.
 If you or your loved one was in an accident made worse by a defective airbag, you could have a claim against the manufacturer.
-Find out more, and protect your legal rights by contacting an experienced products liability attorney at Goldberg Finnegan today.
+Find out more, and protect your legal rights by contacting an experienced Silver Spring personal injury lawyer at Goldberg Finnegan today.